 Last week I talked about using Safety Mode in YouTube.
 But what if you want to block YouTube completely on your child’s iPod touch or iPad?
 Here are updated instructions for restricting YouTube (both the YouTube app and the YouTube website) in iOS version 6 or above.

-Seems like all the kids these days like to search on YouTube for music videos, cute kitten videos, Minecraft videos, and just about every other kind of video.
+Kids love YouTube for music videos, cute kitten videos, Minecraft videos, and just about every other kind of video.
 Some are instructional, some are educational, some are entertaining but many are just not okay for kids.
 Can parents prevent their kids from seeing inappropriate content on YouTube?
 Well, sort of.

 My daughter showed me a video on YouTube recently, posted by a 6th grader at her school.
 It was a parody of a popular song – completely harmless and kind of funny.
 But I had to wonder – do the boy’s parents know that he has an active YouTube channel with over 1,500 subscribers and over 200,000 video views?
 This had me thinking about YouTube safety, so I thought I’d share a few tips.